reddtoric/SkipYTAds/README.md

 In a cli, traverse into the directory and run `$ py ./skip_ads.py` or double click script to run.

 ## Pausing/Unpausing script
-Press the `pause` button to toggle between pausing and resuming the script.
+Press the keyboard `pause` button to toggle between pausing and resuming the script.

 ## Verbosity Modes
 Adjustable in file/overridable with cli arguments.
 'a' = Show all outputs
 't' = Show toggle (pause/unpause) outputs (Default)
 'q' = Quiet
-`$ py .\skip_ad.py -v a`
+Show all example: `$ py .\skip_ad.py -v a`

 ## Interval
 Default interval is 6 seconds but is adjustable in file/overridable with cli arguments.
-Float number greater than or equal to 1 accepted.
+Accepts float number greater than or equal to 1.
 `$ py .\skip_ad.py -i 1`

 ## Running multiple monitors?
-Use the verify_corner_pos script in the optional folder to find out the position value of your top-left corner.
+Use the opt_verify_corner_pos script to find out the position value of your top-left corner.
 I have a 2x2 setup where my bottom-right monitor is the main display.
 So, my top-left corner are negative values.
 My monitors are 2560x1080 so I have to override the screen min values like so `override_screen_min = Point(-2560, -1080)` in user settings section.

 If you're like me with a 2x2 setup, uncomment all code sections under "Ref: Stick Corner Workaround".